spacetelescope/jwst-preprint-automator/README.md

 pip install -e . # install in editable mode
 ```

+The package will automatically download the required NLTK `punkt` tokenizer data on first use.

 ### Environment Variables
 Next, you must set a few API keys, which enable the use of LLMs and querying ADS.
 Create a `.env` file in the project root with the following contents:
 ```bash